 - Keep at room temperature for 10 days without disturbing other than to show off to friends.
 (If wine is still bubbling, leave sitting until it stops.)

 - In the meantime, drink sparkling wine with cork tops, or ask for empty bottles at a bar that has some.
 Be sure to collect thick walled bottled.
 Regular wine bottles won’t be able to withstand carbonation.

-- After 10 days check that all bubbling has stopped in your fermenter.
+- 10 days after adding your yeast check that all bubbling has stopped in your fermenter.
 If it has, take a gravity reading with your hydrometer.
 If the reading is below 1.000 then you are all set to bottle.
 If the reading is above 1.000 you want to give your wine 1-2 more days to finish fermenting then take another reading to confirm it has finished.

 - Thoroughly rinse bottles with water, removing any sediment.

 - Fill each bottle with a little sanitizer and shake.
 Empty after two minutes, rinse with cold water and dry upside down.